EMD F40PH: Variants

 The longevity of the F40PH has led to numerous conversions, rebuildings, and remanufacturings.
 In some instances new locomotives were assembled using EMD components.
 Several transit agencies lengthened their locomotives to include a separate HEP generator.
 These were designated F40PH-2C and F40PH-CAT where Cummins and Caterpillar generators were used, respectively.
 The F40PH-2C was considerably heavier than the standard design, weighing 282000 lb.
 The F40PH-2D, employed by Via Rail, had special customizations for operating in Canada, including ditch lights.
 Metra's last 30 locomotives, designated F40PHM-2 (now rebuilt as F40PHM-3), were built with a sloped cab similar to the experimental EMD F69PHAC.
 The streamlined appearance acquired the nickname "Winnebago."
 Speno's four locomotives, designated F40PH-2M, were delivered without turbochargers, limiting power output to 2000 hp.
 The five EMD GP40 locomotives Morrison-Knudsen rebuilt for Tri-Rail in 1988 were designated F40PHL-2.
 Progress Rail rebuilt 41 Metra units with remanufactured engines, rebuilt traction motors and microprocessor traction control.
 These have been designated the F40PH-3.
-The MBTA's dozen F40PHM-2C locomotives were built new using EMD components, as were the six F40PH-3 locomotives of the Altamont Commuter Express.
+The MBTA's dozen F40PHM-2C locomotives were built new by MotivePower using EMD components, as were the six F40PH-3C locomotives of the Altamont Commuter Express.
+The MBTA's F40PH-2C and F40PHM-2 locomotives were later rebuilt by MotivePower into F40PH-3C locomotives starting in 2019.

 As Amtrak's F40PH fleet was replaced by newer GE Genesis-series locomotives, Amtrak converted a number of the retired units into baggage/cab cars.
 Colloquially known as "cabbages" (a portmanteau of "cab" and "baggage"), and officially known as Non-Powered Control Units (NPCUs), these units had their diesel engines, traction motors, and main alternators removed, as well as a large roll-up door installed in the side (allowing the former engine compartment to be used for baggage).
 Amtrak converted 22 locomotives into cabbage cars between 1996 and 2007.
 Each converted unit was renumbered by prefixing "90" to its original number.
-In 2011, Amtrak converted F40PH No. 406 to an NPCU to enable push-pull operation of Amtrak's 40th-anniversary exhibit train; in addition, a HEP generator was installed to supply auxiliary power.
-Unlike other NPCUs, No. 406 retains its original number (instead of being renumbered to 90406) and resembles an operational F40PH externally.
+In 2011, Amtrak converted F40PH No. 406 (later renumbered 90406) to an NPCU to enable push-pull operation of Amtrak's 40th-anniversary exhibit train; in addition, a HEP generator was installed to supply auxiliary power.
+However, unlike other NPCUs, it resembles an operational F40PH externally.

 Some F40PHs found their way into freight service, after suitable modifications.
 The F40M-2F, which runs on the San Luis and Rio Grande Railroad and formerly the Canadian American Railroad, was regeared for a maximum speed of 65 mph and given an enlarged 2900 gal fuel tank.
 It was also fitted with a door, platform, and steps at the front.
 One unit, 450, was acquired by Western Maryland Scenic Railroad in 2018.